 Waiting lists or backlog of work build up because demand for work sometimes exceeds our capacity to do that work.
 Evidence suggests that our capacity to deal with work varies more than the demand.
-The mismatch is due to variation in both demand for work, and variation in our capacity to deal it.
+The mismatch is due to variation in both demand for work, and variation in our capacity to deal with it.

 Accurate analysis of care processes as well as a clear understanding of demand, activity, capacity and your queue is essential if you are to achieve effective flow of work and sustainable service change or redesign.